The Idea of You: Plot

 Solène Marchand is a divorced art gallery owner living in Los Angeles.
 As her 40th birthday nears, she plans a solo camping trip while her ex-husband Daniel takes their teen daughter Izzy and her friends to Coachella.
 When Daniel is called away by work at the last minute, Solène reluctantly agrees to forgo camping and accompany the teens to the festival.

 Daniel had arranged for the teens to have a meet-and-greet at the festival with the boy band August Moon.
-While waiting in the VIP area, Solène enters what she believes is a bathroom, only to discover that it is August Moon member Hayes Campbell's trailer.
+In the VIP area, Solène enters what she believes is a bathroom, only to discover that it is actually the trailer of 24-year-old August Moon member Hayes Campbell.
 The pair flirt, although Solène, who is sixteen years older than Hayes, is uncomfortable with their attraction.
-Later, during August Moon's performance, Hayes seemingly changes the show's setlist, dedicating a song to her.
+Later, during August Moon's performance, Hayes changes the show's setlist, dedicating a song to her.

-At Solène's birthday party, she finds herself disillusioned with prospective men her age.
-Shortly after the festival, Hayes shows up unannounced at Solène's gallery, seemingly interested in purchasing art.
-After he buys every piece in the gallery, Solène takes him to a friend's warehouse studio, where they discuss life and art.

-At Solène's house for lunch, she reveals her insecurities about her ex-husband's affair, and Hayes reveals his desire to be taken seriously as a musician.
-They kiss, but Solène rebuffs him.
+At Solène's birthday party, she is disillusioned with prospective suitors of her own age.
+Hayes shows up unannounced at Solène's gallery.
+After he buys every artwork on sale, Solène takes him to a friend's warehouse studio, where they discuss life and art.
+Solène invites him to her house for lunch to escape the paparazzi.
+She reveals her insecurities about her ex-husband's affair, and Hayes describes his desire to be taken seriously as a musician.
+They kiss passionately, but Solène rebuffs him.

-Hayes leaves his watch behind, finds Solène's phone number on the gallery invoice, and texts her to join him in New York City.
-With Izzy at summer camp, Solène flies to New York and meets him at his hotel, where they have sex.
+Hayes deliberately leaves his watch behind.
+He finds Solène's phone number on the gallery invoice, and texts her to join him in New York City.
+With Izzy at summer camp, Solène meets him at his hotel, where they have sex.
 Hayes convinces her to travel with him on August Moon's European tour.
-Solène wishes to keep their relationship private, so does not tell Izzy or anyone else.
+Wishing to keep their relationship private, Solène keeps it a secret from Izzy and all of her associates.